All online; combination of live and asynchronous learning.

 What You’ll Learn

-When and how to preserve, perfect, draft and register a lien as well as troubleshooting tips
+How to preserve, perfect, and enforce a lien

 PLUS!
 Program includes access to three online modules (available on demand on November 4, 2025):